samuelhegner/Journey_3.0/README.md

 ![alt text](Screenshots/Ourea&#32;-&#32;Glyf&#32;Rune.gif "Cinematic Gif")

 ### Marketing
-I created and edited all trailer for Ourea.
+I created and edited all trailers for Ourea.
 This was done using Sony Vegas.
-The final release trailer can be found below.
+The final release trailer can be found below and all older trailers can be found on the youtube channel: https://www.youtube.com/channel/UC3uP5-oRYvJbEzYmkBJZqDQ.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/3HJsqy9IY9A/0.jpg)](https://www.youtube.com/watch?v=3HJsqy9IY9A)